LucaPregno/TLN/readme.md

 ### Using simpleNLG
 Here we go, finally we have got the sentence plan and we are ready to use simpleNLG in order to build the english phrase.
 Now, after define a clause is possible to define subject, verb and complements.
-But before to do that is important to check if they are linked with some determiner adjective or prepositional phrase (through the realiser_object method).
+Before to do that is important to check if they are linked with some determiner adjective or prepositional phrase (through the realiser_object method).
 ![simpleNLG_code](assets/simpleNLG.png)